Respiratory Care Technology

 For TEAS test information please click here.

-Applications for the Respiratory Care Technology Program are accepted between March 1st and June 1st of each year.
-Those students submitting a complete application on or before the deadline date (June 1st) will be given priority for acceptance.
-Students submitting an application on or before deadline date but requiring additional semester(s) (Spring/Summer) to complete prerequisite course(s) cannot be guaranteed acceptance if enrollment capacity is met prior to completion of their prerequisite course(s).
+Applications for the Respiratory Care Technology Program are accepted with the extended deadline of July 9th.
+Those students submitting a complete application on or before June 1st will be given priority for acceptance.
+Students submitting an application on or before deadline date but requiring additional semester(s) (Spring/Summer) to complete the prerequisite course(s) cannot be guaranteed acceptance if enrollment capacity is met prior to completion of their prerequisite course(s).

 Application Check List: